VioletGiraffe/cppcheck-vs-addin/README.md

 If you plan to open the project in more that one supported version you'll have to install the matching Visual Studio SDK for each version of Visual Studio separately.
 <a href="http://www.microsoft.com/en-us/download/details.aspx?id=30668">Here's Visual Studio 2012 SDK</a>
 and <a href="http://www.microsoft.com/en-us/download/details.aspx?id=40758">here's Visual Studio 2013 SDK</a>.
+Starting with Visual Studio 2015, the <a href="https://msdn.microsoft.com/en-us/library/mt683786.aspx">SDK is an optional feature</a> to install.

   * Note: if the Visual Studio instance in which you planned to open the project was running while you were installing the SDK you'll have to restart